Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal consequences when trust property is mixed with other property, and how beneficiaries may trace and recover assets.
-Focus your revision on:
+For SQE1, you are required to understand the legal consequences when trust property is mixed with other property, and how beneficiaries may trace and recover assets, with a focus on the following syllabus points:

 - the principles of tracing in equity and the requirements for a proprietary claim